2010: a small crop of beautiful grapes

 Grape variety: 100% Chardonnay on a 0.25 hectare plot

 This vineyard, located in the commune of Meursault, is unusual in that it is entitled to produce Meursault-Santenots Premier Cru white wine if planted with Chardonnay and Volnay-Santenots Premier Cru red wine if planted with Pinot Noir.
 Facing east, this vineyard has deep soil with alternating friable limestone aggregate associated with marl and silt.

 Situated at the foot of the slope, this Meursault-Santenots has a perfect balance between soil and stone that encourages ripening.

 Whole bunches of grapes were handpicked into small crates and the pressed in a pneumatic winepress.
 The juice was cold settled after pressing for 12-14 hours under temperature-controlled conditions.
 Alcoholic fermentation and ageing entirely in oak barrels.

 100% malolactic fermentation

 COLOUR: Pale greenish-gold with luminous silver-grey highlights.

-BOUQUET: Subtle aromas of aniseed and spice, with very refreshing overtones of citrus (candied lemon) and verbena.
+NOSE: Subtle aromas of aniseed and spice, with very refreshing overtones of citrus (candied lemon) and verbena.